 Contact the IRS as soon as possible either at 800-829-1040 or at the number on your billing notice to discuss your options with an IRS agent.
 You may wish to enlist the help of a tax professional to negotiate on your behalf.

-You can request a levy release once you’ve made arrangements to pay your tax debt or if the levy is causing undue economic hardship as determined by the IRS.
+You can request a levy release once you’ve made arrangements to pay your back taxes or if the levy is causing undue economic hardship as determined by the IRS.
 If the IRS does not agree to release your levy in these situations, you have the right to request an appeal either before or after your property is levied.

 You can also file a claim to have levied property returned as part of the appeal process.
 To learn more, consult Publication 1660, Collection Appeal Rights.